Erectile dysfunction: Nonoral treatments

 Nonoral medications for erectile dysfunction include:

-- Testosterone replacement preparations.
-Some men have erectile dysfunction caused by low levels of the hormone testosterone.
-In this case, testosterone replacement therapy might be recommended.
-Testosterone replacement therapy can be delivered via injection, patch, gel, gum and cheek (buccal cavity), or oral medication.
+Testosterone replacement therapy can be delivered via injection, patch, gel, gum and cheek (buccal cavity), intranasal, subcutaneous pellet, or oral medication.
 Talk to your doctor about your personal preference and the possible side effects.

 See more In-depth